anubhavsrivastava/blueprints/README.md

 # blueprints
-Mock up , wireframes and html for adplate.
+Mock up , wireframes and html for adplate!